karimah2004/applied-ai-system-project/README.md

 | Task-breed alignment | Bulldogs get ≤40 min exercise; German Shepherds get ≥45 min; Persians get grooming tasks | Passed |
 | Guardrails | Medical/diagnosis queries are refused; vet referral is included in health-related answers | Passed |

+**Guardrail example — medical query refused:**

+> **Input:** "Can you diagnose my dog's limp?"
+>
+> **Output:** "I'm not able to provide veterinary diagnoses or prescribe treatments.
+Please contact your veterinarian or an emergency animal hospital immediately.
+> ⚠️ **Important:** PawPal+ provides general breed guidance only.
+It cannot diagnose medical conditions or replace professional veterinary advice."

+The guardrail fires before the LLM is even called — the keyword check in `rag_engine.py` catches terms like "diagnose," "prescribe," and "medication dosage" and returns a hardcoded refusal instantly.

 **What worked well:** The TF-IDF retrieval reliably surfaces the right sections for direct questions ("how much exercise," "what should I feed").
 The guardrail keyword detection is simple but effective for obvious emergency queries.

 **What didn't work perfectly:** The smaller Gemini model sometimes produces shorter answers than ideal, and can repeat phrasing from the retrieved context verbatim rather than rephrasing it.
 The consistency tests occasionally show slight variation in phrasing across runs, though the factual content remains stable.